 Bake, braise, grill/char grill/barbecue, microwave, roast, steam, stew, stir fry, stuff.

-Courgettes are a good source of vitamin C and a source of folate and niacin and contain a dietary significant amount of potassium.
+Courgettes are a good source of vitamin C and a source of folate, niacin, vitamin E and riboflavin and contain a dietary significant amount of potassium.

 |Serving size: 1 cup sliced = 128g|